ooni/jafar/README.md

 ## module: pktinjector

 This module sniffs packets on one or more interfaces.
-Use `-censor-interface` to specify which interface(s) to use.
+Use `-pktinjector-interface`, possibly multiple times, to specify which interface(s) to use.
 Otherwise, we'll pick all interfaces with an assigned IPv4 different from `127.0.0.1`.

-The `-censor-with-dns-injection <value>` flag adds a rule such that we'll send a DNS injection response for `127.0.0.1` whenever we see `<value`>` inside an outgoing DNS query.
-The `-censor-with-rst-injection <value>` is similar but operates on TCP segments.
+The `-pktinjector-dns-hijack <value>` flag adds a rule such that we will inject a DNS reply for `127.0.0.1` whenever we see `<value>` inside an outgoing DNS query.
+Note that this redirection will cause traffic to be receivied by the `httpproxy` or `tlsproxy` modules.

+The `-pktinjector-dns-blackhole <value>` flag is similar but the injected DNS response will be for `127.0.0.2` typically causing timeouts.

+The `-pktinjector-dns-block <value>` flag is similar but the injected DNS response will be `NXDOMAIN`

+The `-pktinjector-rst <value>` is similar but operates on TCP segments, and injects RST segments in the stream if it sees `<value>`.

+Because of the intrinsic race condition, this module is not deterministic and, especially for DNS, and sometimes you get the correct answer.
+This may also be seen as an interesting feature.

 ## module: httpproxy

-When you `-censor-with-dns-injection <value>` you are redirected to `127.0.0.1`.
+When you use DNS-injection-based hijacking (see above) you are redirected to `127.0.0.1`.
 The httpproxy module is here for taking care of these redirected requests.
-If you used any `-httpproxy-blocked <value>`, we will return `451` if the `Host` header contains `<value>`.
+If you used any `-httpproxy-block <value>`, we will return `451` if the `Host` header contains `<value>`.
 Otherwise, we'll use the `Host` header to issue a request and return you the corresponding HTTP response.
 We listen on `127.0.0.1:80` by default and you can use `-httpproxy-address <address>` to change that.

+## module: tlsproxy

+This module is like `httpproxy` except that it uses SNI to find out what server to connect to, rather than the `Host` header.

 ## module: resolver

-The DNS injection implementation returns a bogus IP address by default.
-To test the case where a server returns `NXDOMAIN` for a resource, you can use the builtin DNS resolver.
-By default, it listens on `127.0.0.1:53` and you can use `-resolver-address
+This module has the same DNS functionality as of `pktinjector` except that they're implemented by a stub resolver.
+You must configure your censorship measurement tool to use this specific stub resolver, otherwise it will just sit idle.

-<address>` to change that.
-It will forward all queries to the
-configured DNS upstream (`8.8.8.8:53` by default, use the `-resolver-upstream` to change that).
-However, if you have specified one or more `-resolver-blocked <value>` flags and the DNS query contains a `<value>`, the query won't be forwarded to the upstream.
-Instead we'll return `NXDOMAIN` immediately.
+By default, the resolver listens on `127.0.0.1:53` and you can use the `-resolver-address <address>` flag to change that.
+It will forward all queries to the configured DNS upstream (`8.8.8.8:53` by default, use the `-resolver-upstream` to change that).